jesayafn/doc/istio-observability/README.md

 ### 2. Distributed traces

 Distributed trace spans for each service, providing operators with a detailed understanding of call flows and service dependencies within a mesh.
 Distributed tracer supported: [Zipkin, Jaeger, Lightstep, and Datadog](https://istio.io/latest/docs/concepts/observability/#distributed-traces).
-Trace can be implemeted on Jaeger with following [Istio Documentation - Jaeger Integration - Option 1: Quick Start](https://istio.io/latest/docs/ops/integrations/jaeger/#option-1-quick-start).
-Other installation methods such as Helm and other tools like Lightstep have not been tested.
+Trace can be implemeted on Jaeger with following [Istio Documentation - Jaeger Integration - Option 1: Quick Start](https://istio.io/latest/docs/ops/integrations/jaeger/#option-1-quick-start) and [Istio Documentation - Zipkin Integration - Option 1: Quick Start.](https://istio.io/latest/docs/ops/integrations/zipkin/#option-1-quick-start) Other installation methods such as Helm and other tools like Lightstep have not been tested.

 Below is an example of Tracing microservices on Jaeger
 ![Tracing microservices on Jaeger](img/i-3-doc_istio-obervability_5.png)